Great blue herons building their nests to hunker down for season

 Though monogamous, they like to have another dating-and-mating opportunity each season, unlike bald eagles and trumpeter swans that have life partners.

 This is the start of the herons’ time in the nest, which lasts several months.
-(With human residents required to stay home, check out videos from heron nest webcams, including this one from the Cornell Lab of Ornithology: www.youtube.com/watch?v=bH5K4tjjBjs)
+With human residents required to stay home, check out videos from heron nest webcams, including this one from the Cornell Lab of Ornithology.

 Forming colonies, also known as rookeries or heronries, of stick-built nests high in the trees, these big birds don’t have songs to serenade their partners, but loud, low squawks from knife-like beaks.